NOTICE OF PRIVACY PRACTICES POLICY

 Lawsuits and Disputes.
 If you are involved in a lawsuit or a dispute, we may disclose health information about you in response to a court or administrative order.
-We may also disclose health information about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.
+We may also disclose health information about you in response to subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if the efforts have been made to tell you about the request or to obtain an order protecting the information requested.

 Law Enforcement.
 We may release health information if asked to do so by a law enforcement official:

 - in reporting certain injuries, as required by law, gunshot wounds, burns, injuries to perpetrators of crime;

 - in response to a court order, subpoena, warrant, summons or similar process;

 - to identify or locate a suspect, fugitive, material witness, or missing person:

 -Name and address;

 -Blood type or rh factor;